 Design an ebook cover using Adobe Spark

-It is the best to start from the book cover landing page : just log in with your social media or Adobe ID to get started.
+It is the best to start from the book cover landing page : just log in with social media (Google or Facebook) or Adobe ID to get started.

 (All images are screenshots from Adobe Spark)